Calculating Child Support After a PA Divorce

 - Adjusting for Additional Expenses: If there are any additional expenses, each parent may be responsible for paying them based on his or her contribution percentage.
 This can include daycare, babysitting, or athletic fees.

 - For Example: Both parents have to pay for daycare, which is $500 a month.
 Parent A would pay 56% x $500 or $280.
 Parent B would pay 44% x $500 or $220.

 If you need assistance estimating child support, you can also calculate it online through the PA Child Support Program.

 A parent may be able to modify the amount of child support when he or she experiences a change in living situations.
 For example, if the supporting parent loses her job, experiences a sudden injury, or is going through a bankruptcy, her attorney may be able to petition for child support payments to be paused or lowered based on her new income.

 However, the opposite is also true.
 If one parent receives a pay increase and is more capable of providing for a child, then payments may be adjusted on both sides.
 For example, if the custodial parent receives a promotion at work, then the amount of support she receives can be lowered.
 Or, if a non-custodial parent gets a new job that pays more, then she may have to pay more in support.

 This process can be incredibly complicated and difficult to comprehend at first.
 At the Law Offices of Sheryl R. Rentz, P.C., we encourage you to sit down with a Montgomery County family law attorney to discuss all of your options if you have an issue paying or receiving child support.
 Our lead attorney has more than 25 years of experience guiding parents through family court and helping them get modifications on support.
 We can sit down with you in a free consultation and answer your questions.
-Call the Law Offices of Sheryl R. Rentz, P.C., toll-free at (866) 290-9292.
+Call the Law Offices of Sheryl R. Rentz, P.C., at (610) 645-0100.